Quick Answer

 - Ortho Weed B Gon offers decent results and wider availability at big box stores

-- Tenacity, despite its popularity, shows limited effectiveness against established crabgrass
+- Tenacity, despite its popularity, shows limited effectiveness against established crabgrass post-emergent (it's best pre-emergent during overseeding)

 - Adding a surfactant is non-negotiable — it can double your herbicide's effectiveness